-This is what makes the posterior baby’s head seem larger than the same baby when it’s in the anterior position.
+Having the chin up is what makes the posterior baby’s head seem larger than the same baby when it’s in the anterior position.
 Because the top of the head enters (or tries to enter) the pelvis first, baby seems much bigger by the mother’s measurements.

 A posterior head circumference measures larger than the anterior head circumference.

 The difference can make a woman’s labor pattern vary.
 Compare anterior and posterior labor patterns.